SubjectsSubjects(version: 983)

 4. Attendance at practical training on biochemistry

-5. 80% Attendance at practices on winter necropsy
+5. 80% Attendance at practices of winter dissection course

 Requirements for Credits - Summer Semester: